Does writing call to you as a sacred expression?

 Writing has the power to stop time, cut through the extraneous, and take us home to our heart.
 This absolutely fun experience will engage the writer within and may surprise you by eliciting prose, poetry, song lyrics, or simply stream of consciousness writing in “no apparent form.”
 You will learn the fundamentals of moving past the head and into the heart of writing.

-Please get yourself on my email list (if you aren’t already) to get notifications for upcoming calls.
+Please get yourself on my email list (if you aren’t already) to get notifications for upcoming writing circles.

 “Junie will be the most passionate and enthusiastic fan of your writing.
 She will hear and say back the words you have written; she will get the point you are writing.
 She will ask why, curious or sad, when you do not dare to drop into your deeper powerful voice.
 She will see your greatest self when it emerges and celebrate with great joy and appreciation every new word, every phase of the writing, with you.” —Susan Beach